issc29/probot-prevent-public-repos/README.md

 enablePrivateToPublic: false

 # Issue Title when repo is privatized
-privatizedIssueTitle: '[CRITICAL] Public Repos Disabled'
+privatizedIssueTitle: '[CRITICAL] Public Repositories are Disabled for this Org'

 # Issue Body when repo is privatized
  privatizedIssueBody: 'NOTE: Public Repos are disabled for this organization!
-Repository was automatically converted to a Private Repo.'
+Repository was automatically converted to a Private Repo.
+Please contact an admin to override.'

 # Issue Title when monitor mode is enabled
 monitorIssueTitle: '[CRITICAL] Public Repository Created'